Rolands-Laucis/Socio/core/README.md

 The SocioSecurity Vite plugin searches many types of frontend script file extensions and will encrypt any string that ends with --socio[-args].

+Page navigations, reloads, new tabs would all destroy any running JS on the client-side, ergo the SocioClient instance as well.
+You'd have to reauth and reestablish table permissions on each such event on the new instance.
+As well as, if the WebSocket disconnects by itself for some reason.
+However, using client-side routers (that popular frameworks use) would preserve the running JS and thus the instance.
+In addition, I am working on a automatic, general solution.
+Otherwise, for now you may keep the login details using browsers SessionStorage API (if that is safe) and reauth.

 ## Contributing 🥰
 As this is an open source project that i spend my free time on, perhaps someone else would like to help with various things:
 * Ideas for better parsing of the SQL to also extract WHERE clause info, that would help minimize DB calls and websocket traffic, and improve performance overall